-Students are learning in person 5 days a week now!
+Students learning in person 5 days a week all 20-21!

 At Boulder Valley Waldorf School, we maximize student academic and social-emotional growth, and engage all students in learning, by providing opportunities for in-person learning in a safe way during this health crisis.
 The well-being and safety of our students, teachers and community is paramount.
 We also know that being out of school last year had a significant impact on our students and families.

 “This pandemic has been hard on all of us, especially our kids.
 I have been so inspired by the commitment of the staff at Boulder Valley Waldorf School to return to in person learning and the creativity and heart that they have used to get us here.
 I broke down in tears seeing all of the children running happily through the beautiful fields.
 Sounds of laughter and joy.
 All the while wearing masks and sitting in outdoor classrooms that have been lovingly assembled by the parents and staff.
 The school is taking the utmost precautions informed by science and local health guidelines.
 I could not be happier with the care and commitment they are showing to keep our kids safe and healthy.”

 - separated classrooms, with no big shared corridors or large common bathrooms

 - creative pioneering faculty, staff and parent body

 - working closely with the Boulder County Health and the State Education Department

 The situation with the COVID pandemic is constantly changing.
 BVWS is continually monitoring and analyzing the latest developments.
 At this time we feel that we can safely operate in-person instruction with extensive precautions.
 As the situation evolves, we will continue to re-evaluate this decision, and we cannot categorically rule out a shift to distance learning.